iddi/oocsi-micropython/README.md

 ### OOCSI for MicroPython

-Ok, finally, how to get started with OOCSO for MicroPython on a microprocessor board.
+Ok, finally, how to get started with OOCSI for MicroPython on a microprocessor board.
 This way, please!

 #### Upload the OOCSI library